marijnh/Eloquent-JavaScript/12_language.md

-It would be possible to write an alternative ((evaluation)) strategy for Egg, one that first converts the program to a JavaScript program, uses `new Function` to invoke the JavaScript compiler on it, and then runs the result.
+It would be possible to write an alternative ((evaluation)) strategy for Egg, one that first converts the program to a JavaScript program, uses `Function` to invoke the JavaScript compiler on it, and then runs the result.
 When done right, this would make Egg run very fast while still being quite simple to implement.

 If you are interested in this topic and willing to spend some time on it, I encourage you to try to implement such a compiler as an